 Please note: All aid is limited to Cost of Attendance (COA) and Central’s policy is to offer funding up to COA.
 Therefore, students may be offered unsubsidized loans, parent loans (PLUS), graduate PLUS or, upon request, an Alternative Loan to cover EFC and unmet need.

-When adjusting the original offer of aid for additional resources or scholarships, Central will reduce institutional need based aid if institutional aid plus state aid exceeds $3,600 and then the least desirable aid will be reduced first.
+When adjusting the original offer of aid for additional resources or scholarships, Central will reduce institutional need based aid if institutional aid plus state aid exceeds the maximum, in that case the least desirable aid will be reduced first.
 If a PLUS loan has been offered to fill Need, it will be reduced, then unsubsidized loan (if it is filling Need).
 After that, the order of reduction will usually be Perkins Loan, subsidized loan, state gift aid, federal gift aid.
 If you have outside resources that exceed COA, we will contact your donors for permission to carry funds over to summer term or the next award year.
+Please see a financial aid counselor if you have questions on specific types of aid and how it would affect your financial aid award package.